rtoth11/movies/README.md

 ## Web application

-Backend and frontend run on an ECS cluster as Fargate tasks.
+Backend and frontend run on EC2 instances.
 An EC2 NAT instance is used to make the website publicly accessible.
 Backend gets data from the Postgres db.
 Logs are written to CloudWatch.